AlexandreFenyo/net-monitor/README.md

 ### view

 A view (or chart view) is a net-monitor JavaScript object running in the browser, that associates a chart to a subset of a data set.
 This subset contains only the data with a timestamp in the range from now to the latest X seconds.
-X denotes the lifetime of the view.
+X denotes the lifetime of the view, that must be greater than 0 second.
 There is a one-to-one association between a view and a chart.

 ### manager